pavel-hushcha/Uschedule_bot/README.md

 # USCHEDULE

 Uschedule - Telegram chatbot for students and teachers.
-Its showing the schedule of lessons in Polessky State University
+It's showing the schedule of lessons in Polessky State University

 ## Getting Started

 ### Installing

-If you use mobile phone:
+If you use a mobile phone:
-- just find @USchedule in Telegram and start it
+- just find @USchedule_bot in Telegram and start it

 If you use PC:
 - click this [link](https://t.me/USchedule_bot)